grantjenks/python-sortedcontainers/docs/implementation.rst

   to this is when a new sublist is created/deleted.
 In those scenarios the entire index is deleted and not rebuilt until needed.

-The construction and maintainence of the positional index is unusual compared to other traditional designs.
+The construction and maintenance of the positional index is unusual compared to other traditional designs.
 Whether the design is novel, I (Grant Jenks) do not know.
 Until shown otherwise, I would like to refer to it as the "Jenks" index.